What a Home Warranty Actually Covers (The Foundation)

 |---|---|---|---|---|

 Is a separate smart home protection plan worth it?
 For most homeowners, the answer is "it depends."
 If you have a heavily automated home with high-value smart devices (mesh Wi-Fi systems, premium outdoor cameras, smart hubs over $300), a dedicated plan may offer meaningful protection.
-For the average household, self-insuring — setting aside $20–$30/month in a repair fund — often delivers better financial outcomes given the low failure rates of most smart devices in the first few years.
+For the average household, self-insuring or using alternatives like setting aside $20 to $30 per month in a repair fund often delivers better financial outcomes given the low failure rates of most smart devices in the first few years.

-When comparing your options, it helps to understand the difference between a home warranty and an extended warranty — especially for high-value smart appliances where both might apply.
+When comparing your options, it helps to understand the difference between a home warranty and an extended warranty, especially for high-value smart appliances where both might apply.
+Reviewing common appliance coverage exclusions is also a smart move before signing any contract.

 Frequently Asked Questions